FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 ### Creating many-to-many Relationships

 Bridge Tables are often used to relate many-to-many relationships.
-For example, every spraying activity within the FMIS will need to associate a farmworker, a product to apply, and a location to apply the treatment (known as a **PartField**).
+For example, every spraying activity within the FMIS System will need to associate a farmworker, a product to apply, and a location to apply the treatment (known as a **PartField**).